 Six days after a statewide teacher strike began, Arizona teachers are set to return to their classrooms Friday.

-Arizona teachers will return having achieved the pay raise they demanded of state lawmakers, but without commitments for many of their other demands, reports the AP.
+Arizona teachers will return having achieved the pay raise they demanded of state lawmakers, but without commitments for many of their other demands.

 Arizona is just the latest state to experience teacher protests in the form of organized walkouts.